jonnyom/gatsby-cms/src/pages/index.md

 about:
   title: Here is a message about me
   description: About me
+  callToAction: Testing hello!
+  breakdownList:
+    - heading: A first test
+      description: >
+        A description of this particular guy
+    - heading: A second test
+      description: >
+        Next description
 main:
   heading: Great coffee with no compromises
   description: >